Cologne tours and excursions

 The Bimmelbahn can be a fun way to get about if you or the people you’re travelling with have any mobility issues.
 This brightly coloured tourist train snakes through Cologne, stopping off at the Chocolate Museum, the Zoo, the Botanical Gardens and the cable car.
 If you’re lucky enough to be here in the run up to Christmas, you can make the most of the festive cheer by catching the train to the Christmas Markets.Tel: +49 221 709 9970.

-Bonn, the former capital of the Federal Republic, is a popular and easy 27km (16-mile) side trip from Cologne taking 25 minutes by train.
-Highlights include the 18th-century old town hall, the market square, Beethoven's house and the Bonn Museum of Art.
+Bonn, the former capital of the Federal Republic, is a popular and easy 27km (16-mile) side trip from Cologne taking 19 minutes by train.
+Highlights include the 18th-century old town hall, the market square and the Bonn Museum of Art.
 The city also celebrates its most famous son, Ludwig van Beethoven, and you can visit his former house.
 It is also noteworthy that Bonn is one of Germany's carnival hotspots.Tel: +49 228 775 000.

-Phantasialand at Brühl, 15km (9 miles) from Cologne, is a theme park (open April to October) with six theme areas, several roller coasters including the very long and fast roller coaster Taron and two hotels.
+Phantasialand in Brühl, 17km (10 miles) from Cologne, is a theme park (open April to beginning of November and end of November to January).
+It has six theme areas, several roller coasters including the very long and fast roller coaster Taron and two hotels.
 Both the food and the shows take you into the fantasy versions of Asia and Africa and then off into Aztec and Mayan Mexico.
 Brühl itself is a pleasant town boasting two UNESCO World Heritage palaces.Tel: +49 1806 366 200.